Hodgen History, Family Crest & Coats of Arms

 The surname Hodgen was first found in Northumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hodgen family
+Early History of the Hodgen family

 This web page shows only a small excerpt of our Hodgen research.
 Another 85 words (6 lines of text) covering the years 1798 and 1866 are included under the topic Early Hodgen History in all our PDF Extended History products and printed products wherever possible.